kspace_style style value

 MSM is most competitive versus Ewald and PPPM when only relatively low accuracy forces, about 1e-4 relative error or less accurate, are needed.
 Note that use of a larger coulomb cutoff (i.e. 15 angstroms instead of 10 angstroms) provides better MSM accuracy for both the real space and grid computed forces.

-Currently the pressure calculation in MSM is expensive, so calculating the pressure at every timestep or using a fixed pressure simulation with MSM will cause the code to run slower.
+Currently calculation of the full pressure tensor in MSM is expensive.
+Using the kspace_modify pressure/scalar yes command provides a less expensive way to compute the scalar pressure (Pxx + Pyy + Pzz)/3.0.
+The scalar pressure can be used, for example, to run an isotropic barostat.
+If the full pressure tensor is needed, then calculating the pressure at every timestep or using a fixed pressure simulation with MSM will cause the code to run slower.

 The specified accuracy determines the relative RMS error in per-atom forces calculated by the long-range solver.
 It is set as a dimensionless number, relative to the force that two unit point charges (e.g. 2 monovalent ions) exert on each other at a distance of 1 Angstrom.
 This reference value was chosen as representative of the magnitude of electrostatic forces in atomic systems.
 Thus an accuracy value of 1.0e-4 means that the RMS error will be a factor of 10000 smaller than the reference force.

 The accuracy setting is used in conjunction with the pairwise cutoff to determine the number of K-space vectors for style ewald or the grid size for style pppm or msm.